Paper and Presentation: The Good, the Bad, and the Ugly: Lessons Learned on CM@Risk for Owners

 PMI Talent Triangle: Technical Project Management

-Kevin has a bachelor’s degree in Finance and Business Administration from Virginia Tech, and is a Certified Construction Manager with the Construction Manager Certification Institute.
-He is a member of the Construction Management Association of American (CMAA) and the U.S. Green Building Council (USGBC).
+Steve has a bachelor’s degree in Civil Engineering from the Virginia Military Institute and is a Certified Construction Management with the Construction Manager Certification Institute.
+He is an active member of the Construction Management Association of America (CMAA) and the International Facility Management Association (IFMA).